 Nobody can deny the fact that kitchen is the place where highest number of innovations take place everyday world over.

 We in India make dishes in our kitchen and those similar kind of dishes are churned out world over in different forms.
 Simplest is the ROTI or so called chapatti.
-The same thing may be known as pancake or bread.
+The same thing may be known as pancake or bread else where in world.

 One famous cookery show described the way to make PAKAUDI.
-First they mixed the flour with spices and salt etc then on woke with heated oil hostess dropped the material with the help of a spoon in heated oil.
+First they mixed the flour with spices and salt etc then on woke with heated oil hostess dropped the material with the help of a spoon.
 But, We never use spoon to drop the batter for pakaudi in pot with hot oil.
-What will happen if new generation Indian girls learn to make pakaudi with spoon from these cookery show on TLC.
+What will happen if new generation Indian girls learn to make pakaudi with spoon while watching these cookery show on TLC.

 I used to make salad at home in 1980s. all the things the cabbage, coriander, radish, spinach, lettuce, the salad leaves, tomato, onion, green chillies, ginger, lemon, salt and a spoon of mustard oil.
 Option is to choose beetroot, turnip, carrot, etc.

-After that green comes lot of coriander is spread over and green chillies sliced in length wise in four or two is placed in few places.
-And huge quantity of lemon juice is poured.
-Trick is often use salt and juice when you are about to start the meal.
+After that green comes coriander, that is spread over.
+Green chillies sliced length wise in four or two and placed on plate at few places.
+Lemon juice is poured.
+Trick is use salt only when you are about to start the meal.